helm/helm/docs/tiller_ssl.md

 we urge readers to read [the official documentation](https://www.openssl.org) and consult other resources.

+Alternatively you can use Terraform to quickly create all the necessary certificates: [Generating Certificate Authorities and Certificates using Terraform](tiller_ssl_terraform.md).

 ### Generate a Certificate Authority

 The simplest way to generate a certificate authority is to run two commands: